pip-services/pip-services-docs/content/en/conceptual/messaging/messaging_basics/_index.md

 #### Closing the MemoryMessageQueue

-After using the memory queue, we close it to free resources.
+Once we’re done using the memory queue, we close it to free resources.
 The following code shows how to do this:

 {{< tabsection >}}
   {{< include "./__code6_node.md" >}}